-Mark Gasiorowski is a Professor in the Department of Political Science at Tulane University.
-He received a BA in Mathematics from the University of Chicago in 1976 and a PhD in Political Science from the University of North Carolina in 1984.
-His scholarly activity focuses primarily on Iran and US-Iran relations.
+Mark Gasiorowski retired from Tulane’s Department of Political Science in January 2021.
+His scholarly activity has focused primarily on Iran and US-Iran relations.
 He has published numerous books and articles on these and other topics and has served frequently as a consultant and media commentator on Iran.
 He has traveled extensively in Iran and elsewhere in the Middle East and North Africa.
 He was a visiting professor at Tehran University in 1994, 1996, and 1998 and a Visiting Fellow at the Middle East Centre, St. Antony’s College, Oxford University in 2001-2002.
-He has lived in New Orleans with his wife and daughter for some 20 years.
-In his spare time, he enjoys traveling, hiking, sculpture, and vampire movies.
+In his spare time he enjoys traveling, hiking, sculpture, and vampire movies.

 "The US Stay-Behind Operation in Iran, 1948-1953"

 "US Perceptions of the Communist Threat in Iran During the Mossadegh Era"

 “US Intelligence Assistance to Iran, May – October 1979”

 “US Covert Operations toward Iran, February-November 1979: Was the CIA Trying to Overthrow the Islamic Regime?”

 “The Qarani Affair and Iranian Politics”